Miiito/CMS/README.md

 To use the livereload server over ssh, forward the random port selected by the watch command to localhost:35729, e.g.:
     ssh -L 35729:localhost:39307 dev.mito.hu

 Some directories are excluded from the phpcs task (views, migrations, configs etc.).
-Check the gruntfile for details.
+Check the gulpfile for details.

 ASSETS
 ------